Grants

 Health Services Research (HSR) is the “multidisciplinary field of scientific investigation that studies how social factors, financing systems, organisational structures and processes, health technologies, and personal behaviours affect access to healthcare, the quality and cost of healthcare, and ultimately our health and well-being.
 Its research domains are individuals, families, organisations, institutions, communities, and populations”.

 Given our population ageing resulting in increasing prevalence of chronic diseases, multi-morbidity and demand for healthcare services, rising costs and manpower demand, there is a need to transform our care delivery model and enablers (e.g. financing approach, data sharing services across settings) to anchor care in primary care and community care, to operate a more sustainable and manpower-lean healthcare system.
 We should also continue to leverage on digital technologies to improve health delivery (e.g. to prevent disease by empowering consumers to make better-informed decisions about their health, tailor medicine/treatment to individual needs, and lower the cost of healthcare provision), and enable new ways (e.g. through inter-disciplinary application) of intervening to effect behaviour changes whilst allowing rich data to be collected.
-The Population Health Research Grant could contribute to this effort by supporting a) rigorous real-world evaluation of promising interventions and/or models of care, and b) research into Implementation Science to better understand and implement effective methods to bring about widespread transformation.
+The PHRG could contribute to this effort by supporting a) rigorous real-world evaluation of promising interventions and/or models of care, and b) research into Implementation Science to better understand and implement effective methods to bring about widespread transformation.

 Research Themes